Several dozen volunteers helped us build the Kaboom playground on Beaverland with money received from the late Mrs. Fisher.

 Live Coal Gallery, under the leadership of Yvette Rock, received a grant in 2017 from Community Connections to do art and science education activities with neighborhood youth who are members of Youth Grow Brightmoor (YGB) market garden.

-Under the expert guidance of Ashley Atkinson, executive directive of Keep Growing Detroit, and her dedicated staff dozens of gardens, pocket parks, native planting sites and orchards were established since 2008.
+Under the guidance of Ashley Atkinson, executive directive of Keep Growing Detroit, and her dedicated staff dozens of gardens, pocket parks, native planting sites and orchards were established since 2008.
 The Garden Resource Program, a program administered by them is a collaboration of 1400 gardens in the city of Detroit.
 Besides providing a wonderful alternative to blight and building a foundation for food security in Detroit this program has built strong communities and great leaders.

 Good Neighborhoods Community Connection grants